mustafajnr/mustafajnr.github.io/_posts/2014-08-31-the-audit-in-our-databases.md

 # First Contact

-The first thing I noticed
+The first thing I noticed when I saw my technical lead's design was some strange fields that he attached to each table.

+* Created By
+* Creation Date
+* Modified By
+* Modification Date
+* Deleted By
+* Deletion Date